First Sketch: Making an LED Blink

 • The Document Navigator shows a list of all the files in your sketch.
 Double clicking them will open them in the editor

-• The Editor allows you to create applications that run on your Partile Argon using the Wiring Language.
+• The Editor allows you to create applications that run on your Partile Photon2 using the Wiring Language.
 You can have multiple tabs open at once.

 • At the bottom of the editor is a Status Bar.
 This contains important information on your sketch, its progress and things that you need to know to successfully get your sketch working.